-- Goods purchased from out of province, including charges for freight or postage, services, levies, taxes (except GST), currency exchange and any charges whatsoever in connection with a transaction to acquire goods - Goods manufactured, processed, produced or removed from inventory by a person for their own use.
+- Goods purchased from out of province, including charges for freight or postage, services, levies, taxes (except GST), currency exchange and any charges whatsoever in connection with a transaction to acquire goods. - Goods manufactured, processed, produced or removed from inventory by a person for their own use.

-Tax exempt TPP THE FOLLOWING ITEMS ARE EXEMPTED FROM RETAIL SALES TAX:
+Tax exemptTHE FOLLOWING ITEMS ARE EXEMPTED FROM RETAIL SALES TAX:TPP

-Please note: An asterisk () following an item means a use-certificate must be obtained from the farmer/fisher/trapper by the seller certifying that the goods will be used for that purpose.
+Please note: An asterisk (\) following an item means a use-certificate must be obtained from the farmer/fisher/trapper by the seller certifying that the goods will be used for that purpose.

-- · Agricultural feeds. - Ambulances, including permanently installed radio equipment.
+- Agricultural feeds. - Aircraft registered by the government or commercial aircraft that are used solely to transport passengers or freight for a fee.
+Repair and other services to those aircraft are also exempt.
+In addition, goods such as food and beverages provided by a commercial air carrier to its passengers during a flight can also be purchased exempt. - Ambulances, including permanently installed radio equipment.
 Exemptions for medical equipment and supplies also apply when these goods are carried on ambulances.
-See Bulletin 002 Drugs, Medical Equipment and Suppliesfor Human Use for further information. - Animals that are, or produce, food or drink for humans. - Baby supplies, such as diapers, strollers, cribs, gates and monitors, as well as items used for nursing, feeding or bathing.
-See bulletin No. 055 Baby Supplies for a detailed listing and more information. - Bags (and related ties), designed and purchased for use as sandbags, filled sandbags, flood tubes, and cage flood barriers for flood control. - Barbed wire, farm, hog, sheep and poultry fence, when purchased for farm use. - Binder twine, baler twine and baler wire. - Biomass products made 100% from wood, wheat, flax, oats, barley, sunflower, hemp or corn, when purchased for use as a fuel for heating, cooking or producing electricity. - Books printed, bound and with a distinct cover (with permanent bindings or punched loose leaf pages) or books on audio or electronic media that are produced for use by the general public, published solely for educational, technical, cultural or literary purposes and that contain no advertising.
+See Bulletin 002 Drugs, Medical Equipment and Supplies for Human Use for further information. - Animals that are, or produce, food or drink for humans. - Bags designed and purchased for use as sandbags for flood control. - Barbed wire, farm, hog, sheep and poultry fence, when purchased for farm use\. - Binder twine, baler twine and baler wire. - Books printed, bound and with a distinct cover (with permanent bindings or punched loose leaf pages) or books on audio or electronic media that are produced for use by the general public, published solely for educational, technical, cultural or literary purposes and that contain no advertising.
 The exemption includes educational workbooks - see Information Notice -Exemption for Educational Workbooks for further information.

-Please note: Documents or manuals designed to facilitate the use of taxable computer programs, such as packaged or pre-written software do not qualify for exemption as books.
+Please note: Documents or manuals designed to facilitate the use of taxable computer programs, such as packaged or pre-written software do not qualify for exemption as books

-· Catalysts used directly in manufacturing.

-• Children's clothing and footwear priced at \$150 or less, that are within specified children's size ranges or that are larger than the stated sizes but certified by the purchaser in writing to be for a child under 15 years of age.
+- Catalysts used directly in manufacturing. - Children's clothing and footwear priced at \$150 or less, that are within specified children's size ranges or that are larger than the stated sizes but certified by the purchaser in writing to be for a child under 15 years of age.

-Please note: See Bulletin No. 001 - Clothing, Footwear and Accessories, for additional information.
+Please note: Disposable diapers for babies and young children are taxable.
+See Bulletin No. 001 - Clothing, Footwear and Accessories, for additional information.